penaherrera/xtwitter/README.md

 - QuoteTweet: Create a method that encapsulates the retweet logic accepting a user an a text body as parameter

--Like a tweet: Create a method that encapsulates the like logic accepting a user
+- Like a tweet: Create a method that encapsulates the like logic accepting a user

 - Hashtag creation Method: Create a method that encapsulates the logic to scan a tweet body text and creates a new hashtag if it doesn’t exists and creates the new association between tweet and hashtag